rwanda-ether/community/README.md

 ## What is Rwanda-Ether

 Rwanda-Ether is an Ethereum community in Rwanda.
-It focuses on engineering aspect for disscussing about dApp developtment and teaching earch other about how to develop.
+It focuses on engineering aspects for disscussing about the Ethereum dApp developtment and teaching earch other.

 ## Social Media
 - Twitter : https://twitter.com/EtherRwanda